leopiney/light-stm-rn/README.md

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

+## Ideas

+* Set favorite lines/stops: Most people use 2 or 3 lines every day, they don't need to feel overwhelmed with all the other lines around them.
+* A dashboard to show all favorite stops.
+  * Show lines predictions
+  * Show buses positions if available
+* Can see detailed/fullscreen information for each stop
+  * Can delete stop-lines from this screen
+  * Track the average speed of buses?
+Sometimes the second bus is faster than the first one.
+  * Having enough tracking information of the buses of a certain line, predict where the buses really are based on its last reported geo-position.
+Eg: The system could learn to predict the real position in different days of the week, it's not the same the speed of a bus on a Sunday's afternoon than the speed of the same line at Monday 6 PM.

 ## STM MVD "lent" data

 1. Download [STM MVD APK](https://apkpure.com/stm-mvd/com.matungos.stm.mvd)